Council on Accreditation of Parks, Recreation, Tourism, and Related Professions (COAPRT)

 Students graduating from the BS in Recreation Management shall demonstrate an ability to develop and articulate their personal philosophy of leisure and a broad awareness of the profession and associated industries.

-Students are required to complete an Activity Participation and Economic Log, entailing the monitoring and analysis of personal recreation and leisure activities and their expenses.
+Students in RMGT 210, Introduction to Recreation and Leisure, are required to complete an activity participation and economic log, entailing the monitoring and analysis of personal recreation and leisure activities and their expenses.
 Additionally, they are required to write a paper (with citations) documenting their personal philosophy of leisure, perspectives on participation and spending, and the relationship of these findings to the development of the profession and associated industries.

 - 7.02: Students graduating from the program shall be able to demonstrate the ability to design, implement, and evaluate services that facilitate targeted human experiences and that embrace personal and cultural dimensions of diversity.